How do I donate computers?

-If we have a Chapter near you, you can arrange a time to drop-off your equipment.
-Some chapters have volunteers who can make pick-ups of 8 full sets of computers or more.
-If we are picking-up working monitors only, we ask for a donation of $10 each.
+If there is a WCE Chapter near you, you can contact them directly and arrange a time to drop off your donation.
+Some Chapters have volunteers who can pick up donations of 8 computers or more.

-- Computers: Working Duo Core or above PC desktops and laptops (with their power adapters) and tablets
+- Dual Core and i Series laptops (with their power adapters)

 - Scanners with cables and software